zoidypuh/cookie-counter/WEBSOCKET_README.md

 - `totalMaintenanceMargin`: Total maintenance margin required
 - Individual coin balances with collateral status

+### Position Stream
+According to the [Bybit documentation](https://bybit-exchange.github.io/docs/v5/websocket/private/position), the position stream provides:

+- **Real-time updates** when positions change
+- **Updates trigger** on every order create/amend/cancel (even if no actual position change)
+- **Support for all position types**: linear, inverse, option
+- **All-In-One topic** or categorized topics available

+**Key Data Fields:**
+- `symbol`: Trading pair
+- `side`: Buy (long) or Sell (short)
+- `size`: Position size
+- `entryPrice`: Average entry price
+- `markPrice`: Current mark price
+- `unrealisedPnl`: Unrealized profit/loss
+- `liqPrice`: Liquidation price
+- `leverage`: Position leverage
+- `positionStatus`: Normal, Liq, or Adl

 ## Important: Why You Don't See Data Initially

-**The wallet stream does NOT send your current wallet state when connecting!**
+**Both wallet and position streams do NOT send current state when connecting!**

+### Wallet Stream
 You will only see updates when wallet changes occur:
 - Place or cancel an order
 - Execute a trade
 - Deposit or withdraw funds
 - Any other action that changes wallet balance

+### Position Stream
+You will see updates when:
+- You create, modify, or cancel an order
+- A position is opened or closed
+- Position parameters change (leverage, margin, etc.)
+- Note: Updates occur even if the order doesn't result in actual position change

-**The script is NOT stuck** - it's waiting for wallet changes to report.
+**The scripts are NOT stuck** - they're waiting for changes to report.

 ## Testing

 To test if your connection is working:
-1. Run `websocket_wallet_test.py` to see a demo of what updates look like
+1. Run `websocket_wallet_test.py` to see a demo of what wallet updates look like
+2. Run `websocket_position_monitor.py` to monitor your positions
-2. Go to Bybit and place a small limit order
+3. Go to Bybit and place a small limit order
-3. Cancel the order
+4. Cancel the order
-4. You should see wallet updates appear
+5. You should see both wallet and position updates appear

 ## Notes